The first thing you'll need to do is to create an event from your Organization's home page.

 Having observers at a tournament is always terrific--we're here to learn to speak in public, after all!
 But not all observers need or want to create a Yaatly account.
 If you'd like to allow observers to join anonymously, you can do so by activating permissions under the "Event Settings" menu.

+When you enable Anonymous Login, anyone with the URL to your event (from your browser's URL bar) will be able to enter.
 Anonymous participants do not need the Event Invitation Link to join in the event; anyone may simply share the URL from their browser's URL bar.
-And, to be clear, if you enable anonymous login, anyone at your event may share the URL and allow others to come into your event.

 By far the most important thing you need to do is to create competition rooms for your debates or speech rounds.
 Yaatly allows you to create competition rooms in a couple of different ways, depending on the type of room you want.